VivekanandanSama/Diffusion-Limited-Aggregation/README.md

 This is a preliminary exercise to execute this logic without using built-in functions like walk.
 The execution takes a whole day to run for a 500 x 500 matrix with 50000 points and any stickiness factor(k).
 So of course, there is scope for improvement.
 Nevertheless it was a fun exercise.

+As an additional twist, I have also tried to predict k value from the images/matrices that were created as outputs.

+Cheers.